lordbord/astroserver/readme.md

 I'm using a raspberry pi to host the website.

-There's a couple of things I'm working on:
+There's a couple of things I'm working on, feel free to contribute or suggest ideas :3

+## TODO
 - [ ] I'm working on a terminal emulator for the website.
 - [ ] I'm working on a way to host the website on the raspberry pi.